 Open-end fund vs closed-end fund

-An open-end fund is one that allows new investors to participate in the fund by issuing them new shares at the fund’s NAV per share.
+An open-end fund is one that allows new investors to participate in the fund by issuing them new shares at the fund’s net asset value (NAV) per share.
 It also allows existing investors to redeem their shares at the prevailing NAV per share.
 But a closed-end fund does not allow any such issue or redemption of shares, instead, investors must sell shares to each other.
 This may cause the market price of a share of a mutual fund to trade either a premium or discount to its NAV.
 An open-end fund can grow quickly due to the flexibility it offers to investors, but this flexibility is at the cost of freedom enjoyed by the portfolio manager who must accommodate continuous cash inflows and outflows and maintain a cash reserve.
 A closed-end fund provides greater freedom to the manager but none to the investor and hence, it is less popular.

 Load-fund vs no-load fund